penny icon

 PSA: There is sooo much to learn.
-This is not something you can bang out in a day’s work.
+This isn't something you can bang out in a day’s work.

 BUT: We bet you know more than you think.
 If not, we got you.